FAQ for parents

 Can you study both A Levels and BTECs?

-Will students need to re-sit English and Maths?
+Will pupils need to re-sit English and Maths?

 Do universities accept BTECs?